Understanding Different Types of Loans: A Quick Guide

-Various factors will influence which type of personal loan is right for you, like how much money you plan to borrow, your credit and income, and how much debt you already have.
-To make the best selection for your unique needs, however, it’s important to understand the different types of personal loans there are.
+Deciding which kind of personal loan best suits your needs can depend on such factors as how much money you plan to borrow, how soon you plan to pay it back, your creditworthiness and income, and how much debt you already have.
+To make the best selection, delve into the different types of personal loans available.

 A common type of personal loan is an unsecured personal loan.
-This means there’s no collateral backing up the loan, which can make them riskier for lenders.
+This means there’s no collateral required to back up the loan, which can make them riskier for lenders.
 Approval and interest rates for unsecured personal loans are generally based on a person’s income and credit score, but other factors may apply.
+In terms of how your credit score impacts a loan, you can expect higher credit scores to merit more favorable (or lower) interest rates.

 Unlike an unsecured loan, there is some sort of collateral backing up a secured personal loan.
-For example, think of a home mortgage — if the borrower does not make payments, the bank or lender can seize the asset (in this case, the home) that was used to secure the loan.
+For example, think of it working in the same way a home mortgage does — if the borrower does not make payments, the bank or lender can seize the asset (in this case, the home) that was used to secure the loan.

 Since secured loans involve collateral, lenders often view them as less risky than their unsecured counterparts.
 This can mean that secured personal loans might offer a lower interest rate than a comparable unsecured loan.